ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 ];
 ```

-> As you can see, I use the RS256 algorithm, if you want to use a different one, then consider looking at the supported algorithms.
+> As you can see, I use the `RS256` algorithm, if you want to use a different one, then consider looking at the supported algorithms.

 > If you want to know more about the leeway option, then consider reading the nbf claim.
 I think one minute is sufficient for clock skew.

 To make it simple and straightforward, I will start by creating three classes:

-- JwtBuilder: this class will be responsible for creating the token by using some convenient methods.
+- `JwtBuilder`: this class will be responsible for creating the token by using some convenient methods.
-- JwtParser: reads the given token, and decrypts it.
+- `JwtParser`: reads the given token, and decrypts it.
-- JwtGuard: this is the Laravel guard which is used to authenticate the user via the token.
+- `JwtGuard`: this is the Laravel guard which is used to authenticate the user via the token.
-- JwtAuth: authenticates the user.
+- `JwtAuth`: authenticates the user.

 ## JwtBuilder

-JwtBuilder is a wrapper around the claims, it provides some convenient methods, for example, calling relatedTo is more readable than aud.
+`JwtBuilder` is a wrapper around the claims, it provides some convenient methods, for example, calling relatedTo is more readable than aud.

-I also added the claims descriptions for each method.
+I also added the `claims` descriptions for each method.

-Create a new class app/Services/Jwt/JwtBuilder.php:
+Create a new class `app/Services/Jwt/JwtBuilder.php`:

 ```php
 <?php